 When you are exercising try to raise your pulse above 100 beats per minute.
 Just enough for you to sweat lightly and make you slightly breathless, but not too briskly that you cannot talk.

-You should also measure your pulse rate, by wearing a heart rate monitor, during your blood pressure during exercise and that will insure you stay within your safe range for burning excess fat and improving your cardiovascular fitness without over-stressing your heart.
+Measuring your pulse while exercising is a good idea.
+Wearing a heart rate monitor, during your blood pressure during exercise will insure staying within the safe range for burning excess fat and improving overall cardiovascular fitness without over-stressing your heart.

-Take your 10 second pulse every ten minutes as you exercise and here are the 10 second pulse ranges:
+Monitor your pulse by taking your 10 second pulse every ten minutes as you exercise.
+Here are the guidelines to the 10 second pulse ranges: